floweredscarf/su25/labs/lab05/index.md

 ### `toString` and `equals`

-Just like yesterday, we will want a `toString` method so that our linked lists will be displayed in a more readable format when using the debugger or if using print lines, and we will also want an `equals` method so that our calls to `assertEquals` in our tests will verify whether two lists contain the same numbers.
-Overriding `equals()` allows us to define how two objects should be considered equal.
-Recall that checking equality of two objects `a` and `b` with `a == b` defines equality as whether or not `a` and `b` are the same reference.
+Just like yesterday, we will want a `toString` method so that our linked lists will be displayed in a more readable format in the debugger or when printing to the console.
+We will also want an `equals` method that checks whether or not list A and list B have the same content, rather than checking if `A` and `B` refer to the same object.
+Overriding `equals()` means `assertEquals` in our tests will correctly verify whether two lists contain the same content.
 Here is an illustration of this difference:

 ![](img/equals.png)